 - Hospitals are in need of nurses with clinical experience, particularly for specific hospital units.

 The ultimate goal of the program is to provide participants the additional skills and experience needed to obtain employment as an RN post-program.
 Each participant will be interviewed by his/her respective clinical training site following the program and will be considered for full-time hire as an RN should the participant meet the hospital’s competency and organizational standards, and hiring need.

 Participants admitted into the program (“TTP students”) receive a total of 30 hours per week of clinical and didactic training for 6 months.

-TTP students participate in 24 hours per week (usually two 12-hour shifts) of hands-on clinical nursing under the supervision and guidance of a preceptor (an experienced RN) at a participating hospital.
-Each TTP student has been matched with a hospital site based on specific hospital unit of interest, mutual preference between the participant and hospital, and program need.
+- TTP students participate in 24 hours per week (two 12-hour shifts or three 8-hour shifts) of hands-on clinical nursing under the supervision and guidance of a preceptor (an experienced RN) at a participating hospital.
+Each TTP student is matched with a hospital site based on mutual preference between the participant and hospital, and program need.

 The remaining 6 hours per week is spent in classroom and simulation training at Lehman College in the Bronx.
 The curriculum, which was developed with employer input, focuses on the development of critical thinking, communication, leadership and research skills.

 Each RN preceptor goes through a Preceptor Training Workshop that focuses on learning and teaching skills and the fundamentals of clinical precepting.